 - Educate everyone on cultural faux pas.
 Use your HR system to share a PDF guide on the everyday norms of your different global offices.
 What are the standard greetings?
 What time do people have lunch?
 How tactile are they?
 What is the standard business dress in each of your offices?

-Global, remote, and hybrid work cultures present a whole new set of challenges that HR teams must solve to ensure their people are happy and able to do their jobs well.
-If you invest in good technology that allows for seamless global communication, find company culture advocates across your sites, and take the time to set clear expectations for employees and managers, you’ll be headed in the right direction.
+Remote and hybrid work cultures present a whole new set of global workforce challenges for HR leaders.
+To ensure your people are happy, engaged, and able to do their jobs well, it’s important to develop strong lines of global communication and to invest in technologies that allow for seamless interaction.
+If you take the time to find company culture advocates across your sites and to set clear expectations for your people and managers, you’ll be headed in the right direction.